lapets/products/README.rst

 Purpose
 -------
-Once the ``iterables.product`` `function <https://docs.python.org/3/library/itertools.html#itertools.product>`_ has been used to build an iterable for a Cartesian product, it is already too late to partition that iterable into multiple iterables where each one represent a subset of the product set.
+Once the ``iterables.product`` `function <https://docs.python.org/3/library/itertools.html#itertools.product>`_ has been used to build an iterable for a Cartesian product, it is already too late to partition that iterable into multiple iterables where each one represents a subset of the product set.
 Iterables representing disjoint subsets can, for example, make it easier to employ parallelization when processing the product set.
-The ``products`` function in this package attempts to construct the specified number of disjoint subsets of a product set (in the manner of the `parts <https://pypi.org/project/parts/>`_ library), exploiting as much information as possible about the constituent factor sets of the overall product set in order to do so.
+The ``products`` function in this package constructs a list of independent iterators for a specified number of disjoint subsets of a product set (in the manner of the `parts <https://pypi.org/project/parts/>`_ library), exploiting as much information as possible about the constituent factor sets of the overall product set in order to do so.

 Package Installation and Usage
 ------------------------------